Cattleya schroederae

 Cattleya schroederae is a species of orchid.
-C. schroederae is named after Baroness Schroeder, wife of Sir John Schroder, see :de:John Henry Schröder.
+C. schroederae is named after Baroness Schroeder, wife of Sir John Schroder.
 It is a Colombian unifoliate Cattleya species.
 Flowers are to 9 in across, strongly fragrant.
 C. shroederae blooms in spring from a sheath that has formed before the winter dormancy.
 As it blooms around Easter in Northern hemisphere, it is often referred to as "Easter orchid", a name it shares with Cattleya mossiae.